 The City Council seeks residents interested in serving on City commissions as vacancies arise.
 There are two requirements in order to become a member of a commission: (1) You must be eighteen (18) years of age or older; and (2) You must be a resident of the City of Fridley.

-There is currently an opening on the City's Planning Commission and the Environmental Quality & Energy Commission.
-If you are interested in being considered for that opening or any future opening on any of the City's commissions, please fill out a commission application and return it to Roberta in the City Manager’s Office.
+There are currently openings on the City's Planning Commission and Charter Commission.
+If you are interested in being considered for those openings or any future commission opening, please fill out a commission application and return it to Roberta in the City Manager’s Office.